pydicom/pynetdicom/docs/examples/qr_find.rst

 .........................

-Associate with a peer DICOM Application Entity and request the SCP search for SOP Instances with a *Patient Name* matching ``CITIZEN^Jan`` using the *Patient Root Query/Retrieve Information Model - Find* at the *Patient* level.
+Associate with a peer DICOM Application Entity and request the SCP search for SOP Instances with a *Patient Name* matching ``CITIZEN^Jan`` using *Patient Root Query/Retrieve Information Model - Find* at the ``'PATIENT'`` level.

 .. code-block:: python

     from pydicom.dataset import Dataset

     from pynetdicom import AE
     from pynetdicom.sop_class import PatientRootQueryRetrieveInformationModelFind

-   # Initialise the Application Entity
     ae = AE()

-   # Add a requested presentation context
     ae.add_requested_context(PatientRootQueryRetrieveInformationModelFind)

     # Create our Identifier (query) dataset
     ds = Dataset()
     ds.PatientName = 'CITIZEN^Jan'
     ds.QueryRetrieveLevel = 'PATIENT'

-   # Associate with peer AE at IP 127.0.0.1 and port 11112
+    # Associate with the peer AE at IP 127.0.0.1 and port 11112
     assoc = ae.associate('127.0.0.1', 11112)
     if assoc.is_established:
-       # Use the C-FIND service to send the identifier
+        # Send the C-FIND request
         responses = assoc.send_c_find(ds, PatientRootQueryRetrieveInformationModelFind)
         for (status, identifier) in responses:
             if status:
-               print('C-FIND query status: 0x{0:04x}'.format(status.Status))
+                print('C-FIND query status: 0x{0:04X}'.format(status.Status))

                 # If the status is 'Pending' then identifier is the C-FIND response
                 if status.Status in (0xFF00, 0xFF01):
                     print(identifier)
             else:
                 print('Connection timed out, was aborted or received invalid response')

         # Release the association
         assoc.release()
     else:
         print('Association rejected, aborted or never connected')

 The responses received from the SCP are dependent on the *Identifier* dataset keys and values, the Query/Retrieve level and the information model.
 For